WHY BERRY COMPANIES STILL COUNTS ON GENERAL AVIATION

 The Berry family of companies spans Kansas, Missouri, Oklahoma, Texas, Colorado and Wyoming.
 Berry’s son, Walter, is now president and chief pilot, having flown since high school.

-Both men say it is difficult to cover than much territory by driving, and it’s not practical to fly commercially.
+Both men say it is difficult to cover that much territory by driving, and it’s not practical to fly commercially.
 Reaching customers, branch locations, industry meetings and training sessions requires the company to own and operate its own aircraft.

 “We would not have expanded over the years or picked up business in places like Houston if we had to run back and forth on the airline.
 We value face time with our key people.”Walter Berry, president and chief pilot, Berry Companies